-Airbnb like app alternatives that are widely used by people globally
+Airbnb-like app alternatives are widely used by people globally

 When we talk about vacation rental apps, the options are not limited to Airbnb.
 Here is a list of some of the top alternatives of Airbnb across the globe:

 Generally, people know booking.com for reserving hotel rooms.
-They offer mostly best deals on booking a hotel room which is definitely fun as there are multiple services in a hotel which are not available when renting an apartment.
+They offer mostly the best deals on booking a hotel room, which is definitely fun as there are multiple services in a hotel that are not available when renting an apartment.

 The company was founded in 2014 and quickly became popular among tech-savvy travelers.
 It is a user-friendly interface and some great features like smart filtering and property comparison.

 Vrbo offers properties that you need for a longer stay.
-Unlike Airbnb, they don’t have hosts and guest concept.
-They have vacation properties, where people and go stay for longer durations.
-It is best suited for families, friends or groups.
-For property owners, there are two options in Vrbo, they can either an annual fee or pay a fee per booking.
+Unlike Airbnb, they don’t have hosts and guest concepts.
+They have vacation properties where people and go stay for longer durations.
+It is best suited for families, friends, or groups.
+For property owners, there are two options in Vrbo; they can either pay an annual fee or pay a fee per booking.

 CouchSurfing is a social networking and homestay service accessible via a mobile app as well as via the website.
-Unlike sharing economy, this app is a gift economy.
-Here hosts can’t charge guests for their stay.
-For safety purposes, they have features like verified profile, strong feedback platform, and strict policies.
+Unlike the sharing economy, this app is a gift economy.
+Here, hosts can’t charge guests for their stay.
+For safety purposes, they have features like a verified profile, strong feedback platform, and strict policies.

-Members need to verify their ID, address and phone number and pay a one-time fee of US$60.
-The fee will be waived off if you host every 3 months.
+Members need to verify their ID, address, and phone number and pay a one-time fee of US$60.
+The fee will be waived if you host every three months.
 If you don’t have a verified profile or haven’t paid the one-time fee, then you will have limited accessibility to sending requests or private messages.